-The History Unfolded project seeks articles related to the event modules listed on the History Unfolded events page.
-However, sometimes citizen historians uncover articles that are not relevant to an existing event module but are still noteworthy, or they relate to an event topic but are outside of the dates to check range for the module.
-This "noteworthy findings" module is not a starting point for research, but a place for contributors to submit noteworthy articles they happen to find during the course of their research on the listed event topics.
+The History Unfolded project sought articles related to the events listed on the historical events page.
+However, sometimes citizen historians uncovered articles that were not relevant to an existing event but were still noteworthy, or they related to an event topic but were outside of the dates to check range for the module.
+The History Unfolded team allowed contributors to submit noteworthy articles they happen to find during the course of their research on the listed event topics.

-You may submit such articles if they relate to the Holocaust.
-They must address the Nazi persecution of Jews and/or other victims during the period of 1933-1946.
-Articles are generally considered noteworthy if one or more is true:
+The “Other Noteworthy Findings” submissions address the Nazi persecution of Jews and/or other victims during the period of 1933 to 1946.
+Articles were generally eligible for inclusion in this category if one or more is true:

 - The article clearly demonstrates knowledge of and/or responses to the Holocaust on a national, local, or individual level in the United States.

-- The article demonstrates knowledge of or responses by historically marginalized or understudied groups, including Black Americans, Latinx communities, and youth/students.
+- The article demonstrates knowledge of or responses by historically marginalized or understudied groups, such as Black Americans and youth/students.

-- The article concerns an event or topic that falls outside of the scope of existing event modules but addresses similar themes, such as domestic Nazi, antisemitic, or fascist movements; responses to refugees; eugenics and sterilization of people with disabilities.
+- The article concerned an event or topic that fell outside of the scope of existing event modules but addresses similar themes, such as domestic Nazi, antisemitic, or fascist movements; responses to refugees; eugenics and sterilization of people with disabilities.